lethanhbk55/nhb-common-cli/README.md

-# nhb-common-cli
+# nhb-common-net
-NhbCommonCli holds data objects like JSON and support serialization using MessagePack(very fast and small)
+NhbCommonNet is C# library, holds data objects like JSON and support serialization using MessagePack (very fast and small)